Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 2) Enjoy what you have accomplished.

 Game engineering may be difficult but it pays off to enjoy the fruit of your labor.
-Celebrate your accomplishments!
+Celebrate your success!

 For Jader, what brings him the most joy is seeing how much people enjoy playing the game.
 It is a reward for all the hard work they have invested in it.